2021 Medicare Advantage Special Needs Plans Guide

-- Monthly premium for your Special Needs Plan
+- The monthly premium for your Special Needs Plan

-- Extra monthly premium for prescription drug coverage (if the SNP requires it)
+- The extra monthly premium for prescription drug coverage (if the SNP requires it)

-- Extra monthly premium for additional benefits (if the SNP requires it)
+- The extra monthly premium for additional benefits (if the SNP requires it)

 - Cost-sharing expenses, such as copayments, coinsurance, or deductibles

 If you are dual-eligible, your Special Needs Plan can’t have higher cost-sharing requirements than you’d normally pay in Medicaid or Original Medicare.
 Also, Medicaid may be able to cover some or all of your premiums and/or out-of-pocket costs.
 Depending on your income levels, you may qualify for a Medicare Savings Program (MSP) or Qualified Medicare Beneficiary (QMB) program, which can help pay for costs like premiums, copayments, coinsurance, or deductibles.
 Contact your state’s Medicaid office for more information, or call 1-800-MEDICARE (TTY users 1-877-486-2048), 24 hours a day, seven days a week.